City of Greensboro Nonprofit Funding Process

 Community Partners Board Meetings

-Regular meetings of the Community Partners Board are held on the second Monday of every month at 5:30 pm in the Greensboro Department of Transportation conference room on the third floor of the Melvin Municipal Office Building.
+Regular meetings of the Community Partners Board members are held on the second Monday of every month at 5:30 pm in the Greensboro Department of Transportation conference room on the third floor of the Melvin Municipal Office Building.

 Community Partners Board Meeting Minutes for 2016